sjd69/Applied_Cryptography/phase5-init/reports/phase5-writeup.md

 A restriction on the number of different clients that may be logged in to the same user account will be restricted to one.
 When a user successfully logs in to the group server, no other client may also log in to that user account.
 Once a user is logged in, subsequent requests to login to that account will be blocked.
 This protects against the flood of legitimate user login requests.

 **Challenge-Response Puzzle:**
 When users attempt to log in, they will first be presented with a challenge-response puzzle sent from the group server.
 The puzzle will be easy for the group server to generate, as it will pull puzzle/answer pairs from a database of puzzles.
 The puzzle will be relatively easy for a human to solve quickly and since legitimate users will be logging in infrequently, this will be minimally disruptive.
 The puzzle will be difficult for a computer to solve.
 Until the puzzle is correctly solved, further requests to the group server by that IP will be disregarded.
+Only puzzle answers will be considered valid responses.

 The challenge-response puzzle format will be human verifiable, but difficult for a computer to solve.
 For example: